mlmaskey/hobbes-network-format/README.md

     - Node3
       - node.geojson
     - Link2
+      - link.json
+      - origin
-      - link.geojson
+      - terminus

 You can see a real world example of the calvin network [here](https://github.com/ucd-cws/calvin-network-data/tree/master/data).

 ## Referencing Data Files

-The Hobbes Network Filesystem Format is designed to help you develop network data using the power of source control systems like GIT.
+The Hobbes Network Filesystem Format is designed to help you develop network data using the power of source control systems like Git.
 In order to help track changes within your data it is helpful to break out your node data into several files.